shaneboulden/kacti/docs/kacti/docs/tutorial-basics/running-trials.md

 log4shell { ns: kacti / img:quay.io/smileyfritz/log4shell-app:v0.5 }
  -> Success, Deployment scaled to zero replicas
 ```
-Once `kacti` tests are completed, it will clean up any deployments / pods that were created.
+Once `kacti` trials are completed, it will clean up any deployments / pods that were created.